Income

 How Different Accounts are Taxed (Table)

-As you’re asking, “How can I avoid paying taxes on my IRA withdrawal,” it’s important to look at when your withdrawals are taxed.
+If you're asking, "How can I avoid paying taxes on my IRA withdrawal?"
+It's important to look at when your withdrawals are taxed.
 If your IRA is a Roth IRA, you made your contributions with after-tax dollars.
 That means you enjoy tax-free distributions.
 The same goes for Roth 401(k)s, although those are less common.

-But a Traditional 401(k), which is very common, is contributed directly from your paycheck, with no taxes paid on the funds.
+However, a Traditional 401(k), which is very common, is contributed directly from your paycheck, with no taxes paid on the funds.
 Your employer may match the funds, as well.
-When you retire, you’ll get a break on taxes on that money, but all those earnings you enjoyed over the years will be taxed as you take the funds out.
+When you retire, you'll get a tax break on that money, but all those earnings you enjoyed over the years will be taxed as you take the funds out.

 Here’s how taxation on various types of retirement accounts breaks down.